 The farmer/orchardist will also know what characteristics to look for in the particular varieties that he is growing.

 The best way to know if a citrus fruit is ripe is the smell and taste.
-Try one and you'll know what to look for in appearance and smell with the others.
+Try one and you will know what to look for in appearance and smell with the others.

 Keep in mind that these are typical, general dates.
 It can vary considerably upon weather, location, orchard and variety.